JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ## [Plotting Backends](@id plotting-backends)

-Here's a secret: Plots.jl isn't actually a plotting package!
 Plots.jl is a plotting metapackage: it's an interface over many different plotting libraries.
 What Plots.jl is actually doing is interpreting your commands and then generating the plots using another plotting library, called the **backend**.
 The nice thing about this is that you can use many different plotting libraries